-The Royal Wolverhampton NHS Trust's Bell Library and Knowledge Hub has launched its first book club and we are called the Royal Readers Book Club.
+The Royal Wolverhampton NHS Trust's Bell Library and Knowledge Hub has launched a book club and we are called the Royal Readers.

 We would like to invite anyone who is already an avid reader and those who are just curious about what book worms talk about (you may be surprised!) to join our meetings.

 We could all do with the king of escapism that books can offer and we aim for these get togethers to be very relaxed and enjoyable.

 The details of our next meeting are as follows: